-UPDATE FOR 2020: Before you plan your trip to Amsterdam in 2020 make sure you read about the most up to date details about what's open to tourists and what restrictions there may be in the day and at night in Amsterdam.
+UPDATE: Before you plan your trip to Amsterdam make sure you read about the most up to date details about what's open to tourists and what restrictions there may be in the day and at night in Amsterdam.
 These currently include 1.5 metre distancing and limited capacities on tours and in museums, restaurants, bars, as well as on public transport.
 You must also wear a mask in busy areas of central Amsterdam an on all public transport in Amsterdam.

 You will also need to book ALL museum and attraction visits, and tours in advance so be sure to check websites and the latest details before planning a trip to Amsterdam this summer.
 Even if you have an Iamsterdam City Card (which I highly recommend) you will need to book a date and time slot for each museum or attraction (you can do this without paying any extra charge).
 Nightclubs and dance venues are closed, and bars and restaurants are subject to strict social distancing rules.
 You should also note that gatherings of groups of people outside must all adhere to social distancing.

 In all cases where social distancing is required, you could get an on the spot fine if you are not maintaining a 1.5 metre distance, likewise if you're not wearing a mask when required to (i.e. on public transport).